uio-bmi/compairr/README.md

 specified, otherwise only substitutions are allowed.
 By default, no differences are allowed.
 The `-i` option is allowed only when d=1.

-The V and J genes specified for each sequence must also match, unless the `-g` or `--ignore-genes` option is in effect.
+The V and J gene alleles specified for each sequence must also match, unless the `-g` or `--ignore-genes` option is in effect.

 ## Computing overlap between two repertoire sets